5 BMG LABTECH filters 5 BMG LABTECH filters

 ELISAs

 Using absorbance, it is as well possible to quantify a specific protein in solution.
 A popular method is the enzyme-linked immunosorbent assay (ELISA).
 In brief, an antibody immobilized in the microplate well binds specifically to the protein of interest and captures it in the plate.
-A second antibody that is likewise specific for the protein of interest binds to the captured protein and can be recognized by secondary enzyme-bearing antibody.
-Accordingly, the more protein of interest is present in the sample, the more enzyme will be bound in the microplate well.
+A second antibody that is likewise specific for the protein of interest binds to the captured protein and can be recognized by secondary enzyme-bearing antibodies.
+Accordingly, the more protein of interest is present in the sample, the more enzymes will be bound in the microplate well.
 A substrate converted by the enzyme to a chromophore can finally be measured by absorbance and report on the amount of the specific protein present in the sample3.

 Cell viability

 Colorimetric assays that report on cell health are popular as they are quick and cost effective.
-When employing a microplate many conditions can be tested at once.
+When employing a microplate, many conditions can be tested at once.
 Absorbance-based methods mainly rely on the capability of metabolically active cells to reduce substrates such as MTT or Resazurin.
 Their reduced forms display absorbance at specific wavelengths and thus report on the metabolic activity of a cell sample, a characteristic often affected by cell viability4.
 Our cell viability blog post describes in detail colorimetric and other methods to measure cell health.

 Microbial growth